djorlando24/pyLabDataLogger/Hardware.md

     - If your user still lacks permissions, do `sudo usermod -a -G dialout $(whoami)` and then log out and in again.

 - On Linux, if these devices sometimes fail to respond until they get unplugged & replugged, they might require a bus reset to avoid the physical unplugging.
 To get around this you can run `scripts/reset-WCH.CN.sh`.

+## Omega iSeries Process Controllers
+The iSeries process controllers need to be set in the following mode.
+How to do this is explained in the manual.
+- 9600 baud
+- 7 data bits
+- 1 stop bit
+- odd parity
+- command mode (not continuous)
+- For RS485, echo on.
+For RS232, echo off.
+- bus address 001 (in future this could be variable to support >1 controller on an RS-485 bus).

 ## Thorlabs TSP01 and PM16 devices
 Make sure the usbtmc rules are added in /etc/udev/rules.d as per INSTALL.md